-The dimensions of the ejector used in the Hydrogen Recirculation System for the experimental Test Station are obtained through a parametrical study starting from the geometrical parameters of the experimental ejector (Fig. 4).
-The objective was to obtain an ejector that could work under the working conditions of the station and provide a maximum stoichiometry of 3 for a primary flow of hydrogen up to 20 NL/min.
+The final geometry of the ejector used in the Hydrogen Recirculation System for the experimental Test Station has been obtained by carrying out a parametrical study beginning with the geometrical parameters of the experimental ejector (Fig. 4).
+The objective was to obtain an ejector that could work under the working conditions of the station and provide a maximum stoichiometry of 3 for a primary flow of $H_2$ up to $20 \, \frac{NL}{min}$ .
 The geometrical parameters of the final ejector are selected in the following order:

 - 1. Diameter of the nozzle: The diameter of the nozzle defines the primary mass flow for a given value of pressure and temperature.
-The diameter that provides the desired primary mass flow is 0.4 mm. - 2.
-Diameter of the mixing chamber: These parameters have a strong effect over the amount of recirculation obtained for a given primary mass flow and pressure conditions.
+The diameter that provides the desired primary mass flow is $D_t = 0.4$ mm. - 2.
+Diameter of the mixing chamber: This parameters has an strong effect over the amount of recirculation obtained for a given primary mass flow and pressure conditions.
 The optimum diameter of the mixing chamber for the purposes of this work is 1.2 mm. - 3.
 Length of the mixing chamber: This parameter affects the amount of recirculation obtained, especially for low values of primary pressure.
-The optimum value of the length of the mixing chamber for the given working conditions is four times the diameter of the mixing chamber is (4.8 mm). - 4.
-Nozzle position: The effect of this parameter over the amount of recirculation obtained is lower than the diameter and length of the mixing chamber.
+The optimum value of the length of the mixing chamber for the given working conditions is four times the diameter of the mixing chamber $(L_m = 4.8 \text{ mm})$ . - 4.
+Nozzle position: The effect of this parameter over the amount of recirculation obtained is lower than for the diameter and length of the mixing chamber.
 For this ejector, a nozzle position equal to 1.5 mm has been selected as the optimum value.
-However, different Nozzle positions can be used thanks to the modularity of the selected geometry.
+However, different Nozzle positions can be used due to the modularity of the selected geometry.